[wpforms id=”16350″]

 “Every owner of a motor vehicle is liable and responsible for death or injury to person or property resulting from a negligent or wrongful act or omission in the operation of the motor vehicle, in the business of the owner or otherwise, by any person using or operating the same with the permission, express or implied, of the owner.”

 Good question.
-In most cases, the bodily injury and property damages to someone else first come out of the registered owner’s coverages.
-As I learned in insurance training when I worked for Eastwood and Survival Insurance, your policy follows your car and remains the primary coverage.
+In most cases, the bodily injury and property damages to someone else first come from the registered owner’s coverages.
+As I learned in insurance training while working for Eastwood and Survival Insurance, your policy follows your car and remains the primary coverage.

-Examples would include when the primary insurance policy amounts are not enough dollarwise to cover all the losses.
+Examples include when the primary insurance policy amounts are not enough dollarwise to cover all the losses.
 Sometimes the secondary policy owned by the negligent driver is higher.
-Assuming the primary policy pays out its full value.
-But the injured person’s injury claim is worth far more than what your policy covered.
+Assuming the primary policy pays out its total value.
+But the injured person’s injury claim is worth far more than what your policy covers.
 Well, because an excess remains on the driver’s secondary policy, that could be gone after now.

 However, no matter what, if the vehicle borrower remains 100% at fault, the registered owner only remains responsible for paying a total of $30 thousand if there are two or more third parties in the crash injured, or $15 thousand is only one-third party injured.
 (Discussed more below).

-Next, partial liability issues would bring in the registered owner, such as comparative fault cases, discussed more below.
+Next, partial liability issues would bring in the registered owner, such as comparative fault cases discussed below.

 And your duty to pay the victim more than that becomes extinguished as a matter of statute.
 Of particular interest, the amounts you must pay remain equal to California’s minimum insurance coverage under the law.